rksouthee/adventofcode/README.md

 aoc --year 2023 --day 8 --data-dir ../data --session <your session token>
 ```

+To get your session cookie you can use the developer tools in your browser and
+go to one of the input file links.
+In the request headers there will be the
+Cookie field, grab the session value.

 Some of the solutions have tests, the tests can be run with the following command

 ```sh